dev1980/js-capstone-project-game/README.md

 - Coin will move randomly.
 - There will be bomb bouncing, once the bomb will hit the player, then it is Game over.
 - Game Over Message will be display.
-- Once we click the screen game will display the game logo.
-- After clicking the mouse button on game board we can play the game.
+- After clicking the mouse button on game board we can play the game again.
 - We can use key use left right up down key move the player.

 ### Requirements